 Residence in the UK

-The Innovator Founder visa (formerly UK Innovator Visa) requires endorsement from a recognized UK body.
+The Innovator Founder visa (formerly UK Innovator Visa, replaced the previous Innovator and Start-up visas in April 2023) requires endorsement from a recognized UK body.
 You need to speak English fluently and be able to prove that you have enough personal savings to support yourself while you’re in the UK.
 Most of all, your business must be innovative, so something completely new.
 This requirement can be quite hard to meet.

 Under an Innovator Founder visa, you can: